Newsletter: War and Ecological Design, Greywater Regulation Revolution

 In Arizona or New Mexico,

-- You could do 90% of the systems described in Create an Oasis with Grey Water (book)
+- You could do 90% of the systems described in Oasis greywater-book

 - You could do a branched drain greywater system with clear discharge outlets into mulch basinsby far the best performing simple system I know of